simon-v/minipos/README.md

 To review your sales, use the built-in log browser, accessible from the triple bar button.
 You can view a daily, weekly, monthly and yearly summary, print it, or email it to yourself at the configured email address.

-A [live demo installation](https://simonvolpert.com/minipos-demo/) with an exposed configuration file is available for demonstrative purposes.
+A fully-refunding [live demo installation](https://simonvolpert.com/minipos-demo/) with an exposed configuration file is available for demonstrative purposes.

 ### Customization